-Support Oceanic Society's long-term dolphin research and conservation efforts in Belize by adopting a bottlenose dolphin today.
+Support Oceanic Society's global ocean conservation programs by adopting a bottlenose dolphin today.
 Oceanic Society is a 501(c)(3) non-profit organization (EIN: 94-3105570), and your tax-deductible symbolic adoption provides needed support to our programs.
 Please enter only the purchaser's contact information during the checkout process; we will contact you after you complete your purchase to collect shipping / gift information and finalize your adoption.

 For a tax-deductible annual adoption fee of $40 you will receive: